Deactivate directory synchronization

-If you are using the Office 365 or Windows Intune account portal, click Users, click Set up next to Active Directory synchronization, and then proceed to the next step.
+If you are using the Office 365 or Microsoft Intune account portal, click Users, click Set up next to Active Directory synchronization, and then proceed to the next step.

-- If you are using the Office 365 or Windows Intune account portal, click Users, click Set up next to Active Directory synchronization, and then proceed to the next step.
+- If you are using the Office 365 or Microsoft Intune account portal, click Users, click Set up next to Active Directory synchronization, and then proceed to the next step.

 Click Deactivate, depending on the state you want to set for directory synchronization.

-Install and run the Windows Azure Active Directory Module for Windows PowerShell.
-For more information, see Use Windows PowerShell cmdlets to manage your Windows Azure AD tenant.
+Install and run the Microsoft Azure Active Directory Module for Windows PowerShell.

 Run the following cmdlet:

 To verify that directory synchronization was deactivated, run the following cmdlet: